The summer holidays are nearly over for most families.

 I think I’ll save the cons of home ed for another post!

 Every child is different and I’m sure what works for Ollie, may be completely different to Arthur.
-We will take it as it comes!
+We will take it as it comes and figure it out as we go along.

 I’m happy to answer any questions you may have.